 The trade off is that dogs are able to see well in low light levels though.
 Their eyes are also tuned to detect motion.
 Compared to humans, dogs are 10 to 20 times more sensitive to movement, especially at a distance.
 This served them well when they needed to hunt camouflaged prey at night.

 There's an interesting website called dog-vision.com which can take any image and process it to show you how a dog would perceive it.
-We used a colourful photo of fruit and veg (yum!), so you can see how colour blind they really are!
+We used a colourful photo of fruit and veg so you can compare your dogs vision to your own.

 Don’t feel too bad for your pup though, what they lack in vision is more than compensated with their incredible sense of smell.
 It is estimated that a dog has 100 000 000 times more sensitive to smell than a human.